tessgi/TessGiWebsite/content/pages/observing/proposing-targets.md

 The **only** science topic that Guest Investigators are not permitted to propose is work which directly reproduces the [primary science of the mission](science.html).
 Explicitly, this restriction is limited to investigations whose aim is to detect planets smaller than 4 earth-radii orbiting stars that are on the [Candidate Target List](observing-technical.html#candidate-target-list).

+The proposed TESS Guest Investigation must clearly enhance the science return of the TESS mission.
+The scientific justification of the proposal should focus on a compelling TESS science investigation, that requires TESS data to succeed.
+The proposal may include limited theoretical components, unique ground-based follow-up, software development and/or data simulation that strengthens the proposal.
+However, at least 70% of the work effort should be focused on utilizing TESS data products.

+Proposals may utilized either the 2-minute cadence, the full-frame image data, or both.
 All science proposals must be compelling and carefully justified scientifically and technically.
-Proposers should particularly note that short (1-minute) cadence resources and bright (Kp < 9) targets are expensive in pixels and onboard storage and have historically been in high demand.
-Proposals for short cadence or bright targets must have a very strong scientific and technical justification.

-Proposers must take into account the difference between science that can be achieved exclusively using archived K2 and Kepler data and science that requires new observations by K2.
+Proposers must take into account the difference between science that can be achieved exclusively using full-frame image data and science that requires new observations at 2-minute cadence.

-The K2 GO program is specific to the case of science requiring new observations.
-Funding for archival science is instead provided through the Astrophysics Data Analysis Program ([ADAP; ROSES-2016](https://nspires.nasaprs.com/external/solicitations/summary.do?method=init&solId={C8318766-786D-1262-D3C9-9C888D2873CE}&path=closedPast)).
+The TESS GI program is specific to the case of science requiring new observations.
+Funding for archival science is instead provided through the Astrophysics Data Analysis Program ([ADAP](https://nspires.nasaprs.com/external/solicitations/summary.do?method=init&solId={9B644CB9-C0A8-8F23-DE92-FA3837D2F0BD}&path=init)).
-This includes all Kepler data and archived data from K2 Campaigns.
-All proposals to the K2 GO calls therefore must justify the need for new observational data within their program.
+All proposals to TESS calls therefore must justify the need for new observational data within their program.
 However, we welcome proposals that build upon data already collected and programs requiring more data to enhance or complete investigations.

+Any software developed with TESS GI funds must add value to the TESS science community, be free and open source, with the source code made publicly available.
+Any ground-based follow-up data collected through TESS GI funding support must be made publicly available in a timely fashion on a public data archive such as MAST.
+Any supporting exoplanet data should be archived through the NASA Exoplanet Science Institute (NExScI)--- NASA’s repository for supporting exoplanet data.
+Proposals must clearly describe the plans to make any new software or supporting data publicly available.

 ### Evaluation criteria

-Proposals submitted in response to GO calls will be evaluated with respect to the criteria specified in Section C.2 of the [NASA Guidebook for Proposers](http://www.hq.nasa.gov/office/procurement/nraguidebook/), which are intrinsic merit, relevance to the GO solicitation, and the realism/reasonableness of the proposed work effort and resources.
+Proposals submitted in response to GI calls will be evaluated with respect to the criteria specified in Section C.2 of the [NASA Guidebook for Proposers](http://www.hq.nasa.gov/office/procurement/nraguidebook/), which are intrinsic merit, relevance to the GI solicitation, and the realism/reasonableness of the proposed work effort and resources.
 In addition to the factors for intrinsic merit given in the NASA Guidebook for Proposers, intrinsic merit includes the following factors:

- * The suitability of using the K2 observatory and data products for the proposed investigation;
+* The suitability of using the TESS survey and data products for the proposed investigation;
- * The legacy value of the data collected;
- * The degree to which the investigation uses K2’s unique capabilities;
+* The extent to which the investigation complements and enhances the anticipated science return from the TESS mission;
- * The feasibility of accomplishing the objectives of the proposed investigation with the requested observations, including the degree to which the proposal satisfies K2’s observational constraints; and
+* The degree to which the proposed investigation places demands upon mission resources; and
- * The feasibility and suitability of the proposed analysis techniques.
+* The degree to which the proposed investigation capitalizes on the unique capabilities of TESS.

 All proposals are peer-reviewed and ranked by a panel of professional volunteers, followed by ratification from NASA Headquarters.
 The members of the peer-review panel will not be disclosed.
 The deliberations of the panel will be disclosed to PIs only after ratification by the selecting official.

 ### Availability of funds

+It is anticipated that up to $2.5M in Cycle 1 will be available through this solicitation for the support of approximately ~40 Guest Investigations of one-year duration each.
+Note that additional unfunded Guest Investigation targets may be selected and observed, if target resources permit.
+TESS 2-minute cadence observations are open to all scientists at U.S. or non-U.S. institutions.
+TESS GI funding is open to all individuals who are identified as Principal Investigators and employed at U.S. institutions, including TESS science team members.
+Scientists participating in the TESS mission, including members of the Follow-up Team who are not funded by the Project, are eligible for support under this GI Program.
+TESS science team members who already receive support from the Project must provide a compelling justification for the award of additional funds under the GI Program.

 There are typically two categories of K2 GO proposals.
 They are: